mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 ## A motivating use case

-In an earlier chapter, we discussed the concept of dictionary data structures that could be typed using index signatures
+In an earlier chapter, we discussed the concept of dictionary data structures that could be typed using index signatures:

 ```ts twoslash
 const phones: {